Accreditation Criteria

 • CGA Best Practice, 5-23 – “Locate Request Updates”

-The state and / or province specific procedures for working within the tolerance zone (for example, “no mechanized equipment shall be used – hand tools only”) or a most conservative policy that covers all states and / or provinces.
+• What a tolerance zone is and the state and/or province specific procedures for working within the tolerance zone (for example, “no mechanized equipment shall be used – hand tools only”) or a most conservative policy that covers all states and/or provinces.

 We commit to ensuring employee compliance with all federal, state/provincial, and local laws and regulations governing excavation safety.